Skip to content

 Scripts and styles

-• mse2_frontend_js - standard javascript, /assets/components/msearch2/js/web/default.js by default
+• mse2_frontend_js — default JavaScript, by default /assets/components/msearch2/js/web/default.js

 modx